BeepBoopBit/HLInt/Documentation/main.md

     * Handles the processing of parentheses and conditional statements in the AST.
 Maintains their precedence and the correct order of operations.

 * `bool evaluateTree(AuxillaryTree*& tree)`
     * Evaluates a binary tree structure.
 Checks that each node in the tree meets certain evaluation criteria.
 Returns true if it passes, and false if it's the latter.
+Writes information about the tree nodes to a file.

 * `bool processEvaluation(AuxillaryTree* &tree)`
     * Verifies whether the node meets the expected criteria for its token type.
 Flags any errors encountered in the process.